NuGet/NuGetDocs/README.markdown

 To contribute to the docs, just clone our repository and work on the Markdown files in the Docs folder.
 For more details on the process, read our detailed instructions.

 ##Using NuGet Docs for your own docs
 This project includes a website that renders a table of contents based on a directory structure containing markdown files.
-Feel free to use the website for your own documentation needs.
+Feel free to use the website for your own documentation needs, or there is a markdownpages package.
 Do consider contributing back your improvements though!